Breaking down language barriers is critical when entering new markets.

 What are language barriers?

-Language barriers are any barrier in communication between individuals that lead to misunderstandings.
-Essentially, language barriers can fall under two main categories: linguistic barriers and cultural barriers.
+Language barriers are any barriers in communication between people that lead to misunderstandings.

-Think about it.
-It’s a lot easier to build a relationship with someone who speaks the same language.
-And even easier if you have cultural similarities and/or shared beliefs that give you a sense of belonging and shared identity.
 Maybe you like the same baseball team, went to the same university, or come from the same neighborhood, city, or country.

 Most common types of language barriers and impacts on business

-For effective global communication, you’ll need to create a checklist of all the language barriers you might run into.
-A good place to start is to jot down how you communicate with your customers and prioritize those that are most important.
-For example, emails, ads, websites, apps, etc. Then check which types of language barriers apply to each one.
+A good place to start is to jot down how you communicate (emails, ads, websites, apps, etc) with your customers and prioritize the most important platforms.
+Then check which types of language barriers apply to each one.

 Spoken language and dialects

-In some languages, even tone errors can completely change the meaning of words.
-Take the word xióngmāo (panda) in Mandarin, for example.
 The word xiōngmáo is spelled the same but has a slight accent change that alters the pronunciation, which changes the meaning to chest hair.
-Then there’s the confusing case of homophones – words that are pronounced the same but have different meanings (and often spellings).

-There’s no quick fix when it comes to tackling spoken language barriers in business.
-Either you enroll your customer-facing teams on language courses or hire sales reps, customer success, and support teams who speak the local languages of your international markets.
+Either you get your customer-facing teams to learn new languages or hire people who speak the local languages of your international markets.

 Grammar, syntax, and formatting in written communication